Last Updated on July 18, 2021 by laurenpacek

 Check out my Sous Vide Limoncello and Sous Vide Vanilla Extract (made with vodka or bourbon)!
 I also made hollandaise sauce and poached some eggs a la sous vide for this crazy good Crab Cakes Eggs Florentine.

 OH!
 And don't forget about these awesome Sous Vide Chocolate Cheesecakes.
+Or these Sous Vide Eggs.
+They're impossibly creamy and velvety in texture, not to mention delicious.
+They're perfect for meal prepping, too.

 Please also check out the beautiful and delicious sous vide (and other!) recipes on the blog A Duck's Oven.
 Chelsea's blog is the reason that I started to get into sous vide.